fthomas/refined/README.md

 * `XPath`: checks if a `String` is a valid XPath expression
 * `Trimmed`: checks if a `String` has no leading or trailing whitespace
 * `HexStringSpec`: checks if a `String` represents a hexadecimal number
+* `SplitAt`: split a string at an Index `N`, and then check the conjunction of the predicates `A` on the first part of the string and `B` on its second part

 ## Contributors and participation